a local association of the Royal Scottish Country Dance Society

 Note new URL: rscds-chicago.org

 Scottish Country Dancing is the ballroom dancing of Scotland.
 It draws from French traditional dance steps for quicktime dances and the uniquely Scottish strathspey tempo for slower, more stately, dances.
-Scottish Country Dancing is performed in couples, most frequently in sets of four couples arranged in lines of women facing men, but is also danced in square sets.
+Scottish Country Dancing is performed in couples, most frequently in sets of four couples arranged in lines of women facing men, but is also danced in square or other-shaped sets.
 Each tempo has two basic steps: traveling and setting steps, and dances are generally danced in groups of 8-bar figures.

 Other resources available from this page by clicking the buttons are: